AaronLaw/my-setting/Django development in 2019.md

 Aaron setup a local WAMP server to execute Project-Beaver on.

 Aaron ignore the frontend side (esp.
-Javascript) and focus on backend side:
+JavaScript) and focus on backend side:

 Understand how Project-Beaver internal works.

 Study on Django web framework and make a simple site as a demo for technical review (for Ricky.) ->

-Study on Javascript (I have no frontend background) -> Reading a book titled "Headfirst JavaScript Programming".
+Study on JavaScript (I have no frontend background) -> Reading a book titled "Headfirst JavaScript Programming".

 ##### Stage 2